Challenge Details

 The organizers reserve the right to disqualify participants who violate the rules or engage in scientific misconduct.

-The challenge is divided into three stages, I. Warm-Up, II.
-Qualifying, and III.
-Tournament.
-At each stage, you can develop your agent locally and upload your solution to the cloud server (supported by Huawei Cloud) for evaluation.
+The challenge is divided into three stages, I. Qualifying, II.
+Simulated Tournament, and III.
+Real-world Finals.
+You can develop your agent locally and upload your solution to the cloud server (supported by Huawei Cloud) for evaluation.
 In the evaluator, environments are modified in different ways to simulate various of real-world problems.
 The modification is not directly accessible to the participant.

-In the warm-up stage, an ideal environment (no disturbance is added) with a 3-degree-of-freedom robot will be released to the public.
+An ideal environment (no disturbance is added) with a general-purpose robot (KUKA iiwa14 LBR) will be released to the public.

 This stage aims to familiarize with the task, the environments, and the API.